Quick Leftover Pork Chop Soup (Easy Way to Use Leftover Pork Chops)

 Why Make Pork Chop Soup?

 This pork chop soup is packed with flavor, full of veggies, and flexible enough to use whatever you have on hand.
 With just a few simple steps, you can turn last night’s dinner into a cozy bowl of soup the whole family will love.
+That’s why it’s one of our 17 Healthy Soup Recipes we love.

 I just love using leftovers to make a new dish in minutes.
 You can reduce food waste and stretch your grocery budget.
 If you have a couple of leftover pork chops in the fridge, this soup gives them new life.
 The pork adds a rich, savory flavor, especially if it was seasoned or grilled beforehand.
 This recipe is also a wonderful way to sneak in extra vegetables, making it a healthy and satisfying meal.
 Whether your pork chops were pan-fried, baked, grilled, or slow-cooked, they’ll work beautifully in this soup.